 - If you decide to skip a lab, please submit a note to Canvas by the deadline saying that you are skipping the lab. - Should you run the risk of needing to miss more than one lab during the semester, contact Professor Love via email.

-8.4 Bonus Lab X
+8.4 Lab 8

-Bonus Lab X will be graded according to the specifications provided in the Deadline section of that Lab.
+Lab 8 will be graded according to the specifications provided in that Lab's instructions.
+Lab 8 is required, but can be completed at any time during the semester.